-In 2016, while working as a Peace Officer at a hospital in Calgary, I encountered a situation I felt unprepared for - an experience that compelled me to train for emergency medical response.
-During a paramedical course, a door was opened to my unrealized passion for medicine and science.
+In 2016, while working at a hospital in Calgary, I encountered a situation I felt unprepared for - an experience that compelled me to train for emergency medical response.
+During a subsequent course in paramedicine, I opened a door to an unrealized passion for medicine and science.
 As a medical student and future physician, my lifelong goals are to be a continuously informed, compassionate, and reliable medical expert; a leader driven to create systems-level change; and an advocate especially for communities who find themselves historically, persistently, and/or systemically marginalized.

 I have a Bachelor of Business Management degree, which provided insights into the ubiquitous integration and application of business, law, and politics in everyday life.
 I also have a Bachelor of Science degree in Cellular and Molecular Biology with a minor in Mathematics, which enables me to think critically and logically, rigorously apply (and recognize the limitations of) the Western scientific method, and function effectively within the scientific community.

 I am a mental health and wellbeing advocate - a passion born out of my own lived experience encountering poor mental health, overcoming stigma, and contributing to a culture of wellbeing.
-I've also branched into advocacy for those affected by the ongoing drug poisoning crisis, especially for the most vulnerable including inner city communities.
+I've also participated in advocacy for those affected by the ongoing drug poisoning crisis, especially for the most vulnerable including inner city communities.

 Admitted into Doctor of Medicine at the University of Alberta: Class of 2025